-- NOTE: Under section 18 of the Act, deposits must be held in trust by a real estate brokerage, lawyer or notary public, unless the developer has entered into a deposit protection contract.
-Ordinarily, deposits are held in trust or the deposit insurance contract remains in effect until the premises purchased or leased are capable of being lawfully occupied and an instrument evidencing the interest of the purchaser in the cooperative interest has been delivered to the purchaser. - 7.2 Purchase Agreement
+NOTE: Under section 18 of the Act, deposits must be held in trust by a real estate brokerage, lawyer or notary public, unless the developer has entered into a deposit protection contract.
+Ordinarily, if the interest of the tenant is registrable in a land title office, leasehold deposits are held in trust or the deposit insurance contract remains in effect until the sketch plan is deposited in a land title office, the leasehold unit is capable of being lawfully occupied and an instrument evidencing the interest of the tenant in the leasehold unit has been registered in the appropriate land title office.
+If the interest of the tenant is not registrable in a land title office, leasehold deposits are ordinarily held in trust or the deposit insurance contract remains in effect until the leasehold unit is capable of being lawfully occupied and an instrument evidencing the interest of the tenant in the leasehold unit has been delivered to the tenant.

+7.2 Developer's Commitments